sdamolini/sdamolini.github.io/_posts/2020-01-29-Kaggle_Titanic_SLD.md

 ## Family members

-The **Sibsp** field is the number of siblings (brother, sister, stepbrother, stepsister) and spouses (husband or wife, mistresses and fiancÈs were ignored) aboard the Titanic, while the **Parch** field is the number of parents (mother, father) and children (daughter, son, stepdaughter, stepson) aboard the Titanic.
+The **Sibsp** field is the number of siblings (brother, sister, stepbrother, stepsister) and spouses (husband or wife, mistresses and fianc√©s were ignored) aboard the Titanic, while the **Parch** field is the number of parents (mother, father) and children (daughter, son, stepdaughter, stepson) aboard the Titanic.
 Some children travelled only with a nanny, therefore parch=0 for them.

 Let's plot the survival rate as a function of these two fields.